choderalab/yank/docs/yamlpages/cookbook.rst

 Example: Implicit Solvent Binding Simulation:
 =============================================

-This example sets up para-xylene binding to T4-Lysozyme in implciit solvent.
+This example sets up para-xylene binding to T4-Lysozyme in implicit solvent.
-We reccommend these settings as a good baseline simulation setup.
+We recommend these settings as a good baseline simulation setup.
 Although you do not have to set all these options (e.g. the ligand may be a pdb file, not just a SMILES string), many of these options are good stock settings to remember.